HTTP-RPC/Kilo/README.md

 The iOS and tvOS frameworks can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
 They are also available via [CocoaPods](https://cocoapods.org/pods/HTTPRPC). iOS 8 or later or tvOS 10 or later is required.

 ## WSWebServiceProxy Class
 The `WSWebServiceProxy` class serves as a client-side invocation proxy for web services.
-Internally, it uses an instance of `NSURLSession` to issue HTTP requests. `NSJSONSerialization` is used to decode JSON response data, and `UIImage` is used to decode image content.
-Plain text content is returned as a string.
+Internally, it uses an instance of `NSURLSession` to issue HTTP requests.

-Service proxies are initialized via `initWithSession:serverURL:`, which takes an `NSURLSession` instance and the service's base URL as arguments.
+Service proxies are initialized via the `initWithSession:serverURL:` method, which takes an `NSURLSession` instance and the service's base URL as arguments.
 Service operations are initiated by calling the `invoke:path:arguments:resultHandler:` method, which takes the following arguments:

 * `method` - the HTTP method to execute
 * `path` - the resource path